UPDATED - at bottom of page...

 What have I learnt about my experience?
 Too much to even mention.
 I have realised the difficulites and frustration faced when having a chronic health problem; I have learnt that illnesses where you "look fine" are incredibly difficult to cope with as people think you "are fine".
 Inner ear dizziness is a very strange symptom - firstly you have the fact that most people think of dizziness as lightheadiness or faintness where as inner ear dizziness could not be any further from this description.
 Secondly it is just too tricky for people to see dizziness in someone else - they can't.
 Thirdly, the majority of people think I have "spells" of dizziness and they have no idea it is there constantly and has been all this time.

 I have learnt the value of good health and also of the meaning of friendship.
-Some find it hard to gauge, others got bored when I'd had it for so long, many had no idea of just how much I was suffering.
+Some found it hard to gauge, others got bored when I'd had it for so long, many had no idea of just how much I was suffering.
 Others were simply amazing.
 They were patient, constantly supportive, understanding and most of all, gave me hope.
 Of course I have encountered unhelpful comments like "Will you have it for life then?", "I feel dizzy too as I've got a cold", "You've had that for ages, isn't there anything you can take?" and "There are far worse things you could have" (this last comment is true but it certainly isn't an appropriate thing to say to someone suffering from such a distressing condition!).
 I simply had to boil inside at such comments and smile on.

 I have learned to be more compassionate - I realised that because I look and sound fine, sometimes people can only relate to what they see or what they've gone through themselves, or what they THINK they know.
 I have so much more patience and tolerance for other people and their limitations and faults because of MY experience with this.
 You just never know what someone else is going through.

 One thing that did keep me going throughout my ordeal was an internet support group for people with inner ear problems.
-Through this I met Ilia, who I spoke to a lot about the illness as she had just he same symptoms and experiences as me.
+Through this I met Isla, who I spoke to a lot about the illness as she had just he same symptoms and experiences as me.
 It was so nice to find someone who actually knew what I meant when I said that objects moved and the ground bounced!
 Her friendship has kept me strong and I am so very grateful I found her.

-Anxiety is another factor I experienced with this.
+Anxiety is another factor I experienced a little with this.
 Although luckily mine has never been severe, on occasions I certainly exhibit 'avoidance behaviour' but who wouldn't with this disorder?
-I have learnt to try and overcome this by making myself to do more, though this does not mean putting myself in situations I know I will find too difficult.
+I learnt to try and overcome this by making myself to do more, though this does not mean putting myself in situations I know I will find too difficult.

 I do feel that what "shall be, shall be" and I think patches such as this are presented to us to help us re-evaluate things.
 I have reassessed virtually every aspect of my life since getting this and I have grown as a person.
 I know I will not be the same person once this phase of my life is over.